 To mitigate market risks, investments are diversified across various countries, sectors, and/or companies.
+An overview of the portfolio composition as of each balance sheet date is provided in the Composition of Investments.

 Currency risk

 If investments can be made in securities denominated in currencies other than the currency in which the Fund is denominated, currency fluctuations can have both positive and negative impacts on the investment results.